MonicaG/MonicaG.github.io/_posts/2016-02-29-unmet-peer-dependency-build-warning-when-creating-a-hubot-script-package.markdown

 desc: Solving UNMET PEER DEPENDENCY warnings when doing npm installs
 ---

 I created a [script package for hubot](https://hubot.github.com/docs/scripting/#creating-a-script-package) and followed the [developer guide for publishing a package](https://docs.npmjs.com/misc/developers#before-publishing-make-sure-your-package-installs-and-works).
 I received an unmet peer dependency build warning when I did the install.
-This post describes what I did to resolve the warning.
+This post describes what that is.

 The [docs](https://docs.npmjs.com/misc/developers#before-publishing-make-sure-your-package-installs-and-works) state: